 When growing your pumpkins, note they need lots of water with good drainage.
 Pumpkins are heavy feeders, so you may want to treat with manure or compost mixed with water to sustain good growth.

+So, when to really harvest your pumpkins?
 You won’t want to harvest until your pumpkins are fully ripe, which means they have a full rind and a robust color throughout.
 To check ripeness, you can also tap on the rind: you will want to hear a hollow “thump” almost like a drum.
-It is important to harvest pumpkins when they are fully mature, as they will store better and last longer.
+It is important to remember that the best time to pick pumpkins is when they are fully mature, as they will store better and last longer.

 One of the best things about growing pumpkins is that you can store them for later use, and make delicious recipes throughout the next 3 months!
 Who wouldn’t want to extend pumpkin season?
 Cure the pumpkins for 10 days, and then store them in a dry and cool environment.
 Place them in a single layer where the rinds do not touch each other, as not to lead to decay.

 There are so many pumpkin varieties, so you can mix and match to achieve your desired look, size, and taste of all your pumpkins!
 Here are a few variations we love:

 Jack Be Little

 These pumpkins cling to their vines during growth and will fit in the palm of your hand at maturity.
 They come in white and orange and make excellent decorations.